 Unified Parkinson disease rating scale Part I

-Performance Met: Psychosis, depression, anxiety, apathy, AND impulse control disorder assessed (G2121)
+Performance Met: Depression, anxiety, apathy, AND psychosis assessed (G2121)

-Performance Not Met: Psychosis, depression, anxiety, apathy, AND impulse control disorder not assessed (G2122)
+Performance Not Met: Depression, anxiety, apathy, AND psychosis not assessed (G2122)

 Psychiatric symptoms are often under diagnosed and under treated.
 Using appropriate measures will assure that psychiatric symptoms are properly diagnosed and treated so as to not interfere with functioning levels.